 Always save and backup

 When working remotely, all your data is usually with you and you alone.
-Unless you send it to others, all the copies and files will be saved with you.
 But what if something terrible happens that makes you lose your data?

 Another situation is that your device fails or you experience a power interruption while working.
 What happens with your current work?

-That’s why it’s crucial to always save your work and backup.
-Saving will help you ensure that even if you experience interruptions, you still have a copy of your current work and that you don’t lose progress.
+That’s why it’s crucial to regularly save and backup your work.
+Saving will help you ensure that even if you experience interruptions, you still have a copy of your current task and that you don’t lose progress.
 Backups are a more sure-fire way to save your files.
-It’s even better if you invest in a backup through cloud so that you don’t rely on physical drives for your files.
+It’s even better if you invest in a cloud backup so that you don’t rely on physical drives for your files.
 And it also gives you the extra convenience by allowing you to access it anytime, anywhere.